Poisson splitting by factors: Selection rules

-Define Since every globe that intersects $A$ has its center lying at distance at most $R$ from $A$, every globe that intersects $A$ must have a center in some cube $c_i$.
-By definition, for every $\a \in F$, on the event $E(\a)$ we see from (\ref{easytriangle}) and (\ref{hofw}) that since the diameter of each cube $c_i$ is $\frac{1}{2}$.
-See Figure {\ref{globeapprox}} for an illustration.
+Since every globe that intersects $A$ has its center lying at distance at most~$R$ from~$A$, every globe that intersects $A$ must have a center in some cube~$c_i$.
+By definition, for every $ {\alpha} \in F$, on the event $E( {\alpha} )$ we see from~(\ref{easytriangle}) and~(\ref{hofw}) that